tianyin/rex/README.md

 Rex is a safe and usable kernel extension framework that allows loading and executing Rust kernel extension programs in the place of eBPF.
-Unlike eBPF-based frameworks such as [Aya](https://aya-rs.dev), Rex programs does not go through the in-kernel verifier, instead, the programs are implemented in the safe subset of Rust, on which the Rust compiler performs the needed safety checks and generates native code directly.
-This approach avoids the overly restricted verification requirements (e.g., program complexity contraints) and the resulting arcane verification errors, while at the same time potentially provides a better optimization opportunity in the native compiler backend (i.e., LLVM) than the eBPF backend + in-kernel JIT approach.
+Unlike eBPF-based frameworks such as [Aya](https://aya-rs.dev), Rex programs do not go through the in-kernel verifier, instead, the programs are implemented in the safe subset of Rust, on which the Rust compiler performs the needed safety checks and generates native code directly.
+This approach avoids the overly restricted verification requirements (e.g., program complexity constraints) and the resulting arcane verification errors, while at the same time potentially provides a better optimization opportunity in the native compiler backend (i.e., LLVM) than the eBPF backend + in-kernel JIT approach.